 31. Yet, in October 1962, Michael and Ruth separated.
 Michael briefly moved in with Glover, Schmidt, and Pierce.
 This would have been Michael’s first introduction to the world of Lee and Marina Oswald, insofar as Everett Glover had actually met Marina several times at the home of George and Jeanne DM.

 33. On November 4, 1962, the Oswalds were reunited at a cheap apartment in Dallas, at 604 Elsbeth Street.
 (They would keep moving.)
-By Christmas 1962, most Russian expatriates had abandoned Marina since she continually returned to LHO.
+By Christmas 1962, most Russian expatriates had abandoned Marina since she ultimately returned to LHO.